Find Cheap Flights from Dublin to Uganda

 • You will arrive at Entebbe International Airport (EBB) on your flight from Dublin to Uganda.
 The EBB airport is about 6 kilometres (3.7 mi) from Entebbe town and about 40 kilometres (25 mi) from Kampala.
 You need to hire a car from the Airport to your desired destination.

-Top 3 airlines serving from Dublin to Uganda
+Reviews of the top 3 airlines flying from Dublin to Uganda

 Need help choosing which airline to fly with from Dublin to Uganda?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.